rg-wood/salt-lion/README.md

 #### Survival

-You gain a bonus equal to the level of this talent for rolls to related to wilderness survival and navigating the wilds.
+You gain a bonus equal to the level of this talent for rolls to related to wilderness survival.

 #### Traveller

-You gain a bonus equal to the level of this talent for rolls to recall the lore of far lands and countries.
+You gain a bonus equal to the level of this talent for rolls for navigation and to recall the lore of far lands and countries.

 #### Tumbler